Brr1-99/Link_job_search/README.md

 # Link_job_search

- Script that opens the tabs for my preferences at a time of the day
+ Script that opens a chrome tab for each job type you are searching for.

+ You can easily make a bash script or use the windows task scheduler to run the code once a day, so you don't miss any jobs.